cruftyoldsysadmin/documentation/CommandLineInterface.md

 ### Register a Template

-Register an Impact Template with the ixo system.
-The template is validated and registered to the logged in user and signed with their private key
+Register a signed Impact Template with the ixo system.
+The template is validated and registered to the logged in agent

 **Command:** registerTemplate

 **Arguments:**

-The file DID doc file for the user performing this request
+The DID of a agent
->-u, --user \<userDoc\>
+>-d, --did \<did\>

 **Optional Arguments:**